-Our pediatric upper airway and lung model consisted of a pediatric resuscitation manikin (Little Junior, Laerdal Medical, Stavanger, Norway), a 5.5 mm inner diameter endotracheal tube, and a lung model (ASL 5000, Ingmar Medical, Pittsburgh, Pennsylvania) set to simulate a child with severe status asthmaticus^{18,19}: compliance 20 mL/ cm H2O, resistance 15 cm H2O/L/s, breathing frequency 30 breaths/min, and inspiratory muscle pressure adjusted to obtain a tidal volume of 180 mL during NIV.
-The test lung was also configured to mimic active exhalation by setting the expiratory muscle pressure to 5 cm H2O.
-Two bacterial/viral electret filters (Respirgard-II, Vital Signs, Englewood, Colorado) were connected in series between the endotracheal tube and the lung model.
-One filter captured the inspired drug, and the second filter protected the internal components of the lung model (Fig. 1).
+A pediatric upper airway and lung model was devised by attaching a pediatric resuscitation head with a simulated face and oronasal cavity (Little Junior; Laerdal Medical) to a 5.5 mm ID endotracheal tube connected to a simulated spontaneously breathing lung model designed to simulate a child with asthma (ASL 5000, Ingmar medical).
+The test lung was configured with mechanics that have been previously observed in children with severe status asthmaticus. ^{18,19} Settings were: compliance 20 mL/cmH2O, resistance 15 cmH2O/L/s, respiratory rate 30/min and inspiratory muscle pressure was adjusted to obtain tidal volume 180 mL during NIV.
+The test lung was also configured to mimic active exhalation by setting the expiratory muscle pressure to 5 cmH2O.
+Two bacterial/viral electret filters

+(Respirgard-II, Vital Signs; Englewood, Colorado) were connected in series between the 5.5 mm ID endotracheal tube and the lung model.
+One filter was used to capture the inspired drug and a second filter was used to protect the internal components of the lung model (Figure 1).